-Figure 5: Tunnel deformation versus ratio of rock mass strength to in situ stress based on Monte-Carlo analyses which included a wide range of input parameters 2.
+Figure 5: Tunnel deformation versus ratio of rock mass strength to in situ stress based on a Monte-Carlo analysis which included a wide range of input parameters2.

-Figure 5 is a plot of the ratio of tunnel wall displacement to tunnel radius against the ratio of rock mass strength to in-situ stress.
-Once the rock mass strength falls below 20% of the in-situ stress level, deformations increase substantially and, unless these deformations are controlled, collapse of the tunnel is likely to occur.
+Figure 5 is a plot of the ratio of tunnel wall displacement to tunnel radius against the ratio of rock mass strength to in situ stress.
+Once the rock mass strength falls below 20% of the in situ stress level, deformations increase substantially and, unless these deformations are controlled, collapse of the tunnel is likely to occur.

-Based on field observations and measurements, Sakurai (1983) suggested that tunnel strain levels in excess of approximately 1% are associated with the onset of tunnel instability and with difficulties in providing adequate support.
-Field observations by Chern et al (1998), plotted in Figure 6, confirm Sakurai's proposal.
+Based on field observations and measurements, Sakurai (1983) suggested that tunnel strain levels in excess of approximately 1% are associated with the onset of tunnel